equinor/radix-platform/charts/radix-stage1/README.md

 For Grafana to get configured with the correct Prometheus Data Source the helm release must be named `radix-stage1`.
 Update values.yaml if you need to install with another helm release name.

+If you install and forget to update CLUSTER_NAME you might create a race condition where the two clusters fight over